 - The Solver Results dialog opens, and your spreadsheet values in C4:C5 should’ve changed.
 Also, the Total % has increased to our target value of 66.70%.

 - Click OK to accept the new solution.

 If you do the math, you can see this ballot measure could’ve had a different outcome if 196 people had voted “yes” instead of “no”.
 Or, if more people voted.

-Taking Solver to the Next Level
+Leveling Up to the Next Level

 The analysis add-in can do some sophisticated optimization analysis using the other radio button options like Max and Min.
 In fact, Microsoft has a tutorial on using Solver to determine the optimal product mix.
 It’s much more detailed than this article and includes using SUMPRODUCT function and a linear solving method.